martinisaksen/calendarapp-docs/docs/ai/source-onboarding/runbook.md

 5. If the source provides timezone, map `timeZone` from source data.
 6. If zero events parse, adjust one variable at a time (path, mapping scope, transform shape, headers, pagination).
 7. Capture parser-compatibility notes when a path syntax assumption fails.
+8. If list payload descriptions are empty, switch to detail enrichment and map description from event detail content.
+9. When list links are relative or API-hosted, set `pipeline.event.input.baseUrl` to the public content host.

 Geolocation decision loop: